SysKitTeam/docs-spconsultant/known-issues/create-table.md

 ---
-title: CREATE TABLE permissions denied
-description: >-
-  An error appears in the ULS log, stating that SPDocKit Snapshot Wizard or SPDocKit PowerShell module processes are trying to create tables in SharePoint databases.
+description: An error appears in the ULS log, stating that SPDocKit Snapshot Wizard or SPDocKit PowerShell module processes are trying to create tables in SharePoint databases.
-author: Matija Hanzic
-date: 28/6/2018
 ---

 # CREATE TABLE permissions denied